propel-ventures/docker-kubernetes-training/10/slides.md

 ### 10.5 Multi-Container Pod Design Patterns

 - **Sidecar**: A sidecar container adds functionality to your application that could be included in the main container.
 By hosting this logic in a sidecar, you can keep that functionality out of your main application and evolve that independently from the actual application
-- **Ambassador**: An ambassador container proxies a local connection to certain outbound connection.
-The ambassadors brokers the connection the outside world.
+- **Ambassador**: An ambassador container proxies local connections to certain outbound connections.
+The ambassador brokers the connection to the outside world.
 This can for instance be used to shard a service or to implement client side load balancing.
 - **Adapter**: An adapter container takes data from the existing application and presents that in a standardized way.
 This is for instance very useful for monitoring data.

 Resources: